dbhive/My-DB-Blogs/_posts/articles/2016-01-10-Optimize_HIVE_QRY.md

 That’s it.
 Now executing a query using this table should result in a different execution plan that is faster because of the cost calculation and different execution plan created by Hive.

-* #5 use map-side joins *
+### 5 use map-side joins

 Another technique is to use map-side joins – by setting the following params

 set hive.auto.convert.join=true;
 set hive.auto.convert.join.noconditionaltask=true;
 set hive.auto.convert.join.noconditionaltask.size=30000000;

-You’ll know it’s being used when you see something like the following in the logs
+You’ll know it’s being used when you see something like the following in the logs:

 SLF4J: See http://www.slf4j.org/codes.html#multiple_bindings for an explanation.
 SLF4J: Actual binding is of type [org.slf4j.impl.Log4jLoggerFactory] Execution log at: /tmp/psgetl/psgetl_20150828051515_08972512-beb2-4da9-8da5-338092cdf940.log